About

 Background and Philosophy

 After studying fashion at the Parsons School of Design, I spent several years working as a garment technical designer for the adidas group, focusing on men's and women's training, performance, and fan apparel for adidas and Reebok.
 Relocating overseas, I completed an MA and PhD in fashion design management and adaptive apparel practice at the London College of Fashion, University of the Arts London.
-My dissertation work involved the development of a framework and design toolkit for disability inclusion in athletic wear design and commercial apparel practice.
-Currently living outside of London and working primarily in a virtual capacity, I have connected with collaborators across the United Kingdom and the United States.
+Currently living outside of London, I have worked with collaborators across the United Kingdom and the United States to advance apparel inclusion knowledge and innovation.

-Crucial to my approach are practice-informed and disability studies underpinnings, which serve to balance user-led and community needs with apparel design practice.
-For much of my work, a participatory design framework and the social model of disability have been applied to understand garment needs from first-hand perspectives and experiential knowledge.
-When engaging with research communities and working within an inclusive design mindset, I appreciate an exploratory and active listening approach.
-Valuing participant comfort, flexibility in participation, and researcher reflexivity goes a long way in supporting informed, impactful, and thoughtful research experiences and outcomes.
+Integral to my approach are practice-informed, human-centred design, and disability studies underpinnings, which serve to balance user-led needs with apparel design and development.
+For much of my work, a participatory design framework and the social model of disability have been applied to examine garment needs and solutions from experiential perspectives.
+Engagement with essential stakeholders, such as garment designers, assistive technology developers, and adaptive sports coaches, is also vital for ensuring the results are comprehensive and applicable.
+Research ethics that prioritise participant comfort, flexibility in involvement, and researcher reflexivity go a long way in supporting informed, impactful, and careful research outcomes.

-I am grateful to have met and worked with designers, researchers, and collaborators from a range of backgrounds -- new product development, adaptive apparel, fashion psychology and sociology, inclusive and accessible design, and adaptive sports -- to explore comprehensive, nuanced needs for apparel inclusion.
-Growing this critical and innovative area of design research takes on-going collaboration and creativity, and there is both a timely need and opportunity to expand adaptive apparel practice and knowledge.
-If you would like to discuss the possibilities of working together or learn more about adaptive or inclusive apparel, it would be great to hear from you!
+There is both a timely need and an opportunity to advance this field of research and practice.
+Growing this critical area takes ongoing collaboration and thought leadership.
+I am grateful to have met and worked with researchers, designers, and experts from a range of backgrounds -- new product development, adaptive apparel research, fashion psychology and cultural studies, inclusive and accessible design, and adaptive sports -- to explore the nuanced needs for apparel inclusion.
+If you would like to schedule a consultation or discuss the possibility of working together, it would be great to hear from you!

 Qualifications